njbbaer/progrockdiffusion/README.md

 A command line version of [Disco Diffusion](https://github.com/alembics/disco-diffusion).

 # Hardware prerequisites
+You will need at least 16gb of RAM if not using a GPU.
-An Nvidia GPU capable of running CUDA-based softare.
+An Nvidia GPU is *highly* recommended!
+The speed improvement is massive.
 8gb is probably the minimum amount of GPU memory.

 This author has an RTX 3080 with 10gb and it runs fairly well, but some advanced features are not possible with "only" 10gb.